catalyst-cloud/catalystcloud-docs/source/kubernetes/access.rst

-If we examine the node we can see that it's internal network address is in the 10.0.0.0/24 subnet and a simple query of the the new service shows that it too has now been assigned an addressfrom this same range as it's VIP.
+If we examine the node we can see that it's internal network address is in the 10.0.0.0/24 subnet and a simple query of the the new service shows that it too has now been assigned an address from this same range as it's VIP.

 .. code-block:: bash